WuodOdhis/ckbuilders/weekly-reports/week-1.md

 ---

-### Day 2 — Transaction Construction & Token Transfers
+### Day 2 - Transaction Construction & Token Transfers

 **Objective:** Move beyond reading docs and write the first real transaction.

-Using the **Lumos SDK**, we constructed a raw CKB token transfer boilerplate.
+We constructed a raw CKB token transfer boilerplate.
 This exercise forced a practical understanding of how transactions are built on CKB:
 - Gathering **Input Cells** (cells to consume)
 - Specifying **Output Cells** (new cells to create)
 - Attaching a **Witness** (the cryptographic proof of authorization)